 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Fitness / Hair / Beauty is considered to be a moderate bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Fitness / Hair / Beauty is considered to be a moderate bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 47% of surveyed staff in Fitness / Hair / Beauty reported that they haven't received any bonuses or incentives in the previous year while 53% said that they received at least one form of monetary bonus.